 But as someone who has been food blogging for 8 years and who has gone through several recipe plugins, more than I care to remember, I must say it’s been hard to find a good one.

-It took years before I finally found one I was truly happy with, and that’s why I decided to write a little post about it.
+It took years before I finally found one that automatically increased my traffic, and that’s why I decided to write a little post about it.